shri142/percy-report/README.md

   -h, --help                  display help for command
 ```

-*Note: Internal between start date and end date should not exceed 30 days.*
+*Note: Interval between start date and end date should not exceed 30 days.*